irislib/irisdb/irisdb/README.md

 IrisDB
 ======
-IrisDB is a simple treelike data structure whose nodes can be subscribed to.
+IrisDB is a simple treelike data structure with subscribable nodes.
 It can be easily synced over different transports.

 For example, it provides a very simple way for local state management in React applications.
 The state can be optionally persisted in localStorage or synced between browser tabs.